harrycresswell/harry/content/writing/page-site-params.md

 </nav>
 ```

-Now, to access my **main** menu data, all I need to do is append the name of the menu to the variable.
+Now, to access my **main** menu data, all I need to do is append the name of the menu to the Method.

 ```
 .Site.Menus.main
 ```

-Notice the variable “main” is written in lowercase.
+Notice the parameter “main” is written in lowercase.
 That’s because it’s user-defined.
-In other words, a custom definition, defined by me.
+In other words, a custom definition, defined by me and not a Method in and of itself.

 Within the Range function, the context changes to main menu data and I now have access the `.Name` and `.URL` of each menu item.